THIS DATE IN HISTORY: Oct. 20

 1974: The New York Islanders get the first shutout in their history, in their third season and 161st game, when they defeat the Washington Capitals 5-0 at Capital Centre.
 Billy Smith makes 26 saves for his first NHL shutout.

 1978: Wayne Gretzky, a 17-year-old center for Indianapolis of the World Hockey Association playing in his second game, scores his first two goals as a professional.
 He gets them against his future team, the Edmonton Oilers, in a 4-3 loss.
 Gretzky plays six more games for Indianapolis before being traded to Edmonton.
-Exactly 15 years later, Gretzky has a goal and two assists for the Los Angeles Kings in a 4-3 victory against the Tampa Bay Lightning.
+Exactly 15 years later, Gretzky scores a goal and has two assists for the Los Angeles Kings in a 4-3 victory against the Tampa Bay Lightning.
 It's the first time Wayne plays an NHL game against younger brother Brent Gretzky, a 21-year-old center for Tampa Bay.

 Video: Wayne Gretzky all-time leader in goals, points

-1999: Jozef Stumpel scores with 1:09 remaining in the third period to give the Los Angeles Kings a 2-2 tie against the Boston Bruins in the first NHL game played at Staples Center.
+1999: Jozef Stumpel scores with 1:09 remaining in the third period to give the Kings a 2-2 tie against the Boston Bruins in the first NHL game played at Staples Center.
 The game draws 18,188 fans, then the largest crowd ever to see a hockey game in California.

 2001: Scotty Bowman earns his 1,200th regular-season NHL victory and Luc Robitaille scores the game-winner in the second period against his former team when the Red Wings defeat the Kings 3-2 at Joe Louis Arena.